Tuition and Fees Financial Policies

 University Fees, Program Fees, and Course Fees will be refunded as follows for summer semesters:

-• 100% of total university fees, program fees, and course fees charged if withdrawal from all courses for the semester occurs by the last day to register for the semester.
+• 100% of total university fees, program fees, and course fees charged if withdrawal from all courses from the term occurs by the last day to register for that term.

 • No adjustments to fees if withdrawal occurs thereafter.

-Note: Withdrawal refers to ending enrollment in all classes at JSU for the semester.
+Note: Withdrawal refers to ending enrollment in all classes at JSU for the semester/term.

 II.
 Change of Course(s) or Drop

-University Fees, Program Fees, and Course Fees will be refunded as follows for all semesters:
+University Fees, Program Fees, and Course Fees will be refunded as follows for all semesters and terms:

-• 100% of total university fees that are charged by the credit hour, program fees, and course fees for the dropped course if the drop occurs by the last day to register for the semester.
+• 100% of total university fees that are charged by the credit hour, program fees, and course fees for the dropped course if the drop occurs by the last day to register for the semester or term.

-• No refund of fees for dropping a course after the last day to register for the semester.
+• No refund of fees for dropping a course after the last day to register for the semester or term.

-Note: Drop refers to dropping one or more courses while still being enrolled in any other course(s) for the semester.
+Note: Drop refers to dropping one or more courses while still being enrolled in any other course(s) for the semester/term.

 Out-of-State Fees